pooya-mohammadi/deep_utils/Readme.md

-While splitting a dataset for NER or Object detection tasks, you might have noticed that there is no way to split the dataset using stratify functionality of `train_test_split` of the `scikit-learn` library because each sample in these two tasks may have more than one tag/object and each tag/object of each class may appear more than once.
+While splitting a dataset for NER or Object detection tasks, you might have noticed that there is no way to split the dataset using stratify functionality of `train_test_split` of the `scikit-learn` library because not only does each sample in these two tasks may have more than one tag/object, but also each tag/object of each class may appear more than once.
 For example, an image/sample may contain two dogs and three cats, which means the label/y of that sample would be like [2, 3] in which the index zero corresponds to the dog class, and the index one corresponds to the cat class.